nick963/clockapp-macos-help/index.md

 ### Viewing JSON

 Use the <string>JSON → Show JSON…</strong> You can inspect and learn from the existing JSON.
 You can also copy the JSON to the <strong>Clipboard</string>.

+### Troubleshooting

+If a clock fails to load, ensure the JSON file conforms to the expected schema.
+The JSON panel can help debug issues.